-The Center for Cultural Analysis at Rutgers University-New Brunswick seeks to appoint two external Postdoctoral Associates for a year-long residential fellowship during academic year 2020-21.
-Successful candidates may come from any relevant discipline; they will have all requirements for the PhD or other terminal degree in the relevant field must be completed by August 1, 2020 and a record of publication and scholarly engagement relevant to the seminar’s topic.
-During the academic year, Postdoctoral Associates will attend a bi-monthly research seminar, present their own work, and organize a symposium.
-CCA Postdoctoral Associates receive a salary of $50,000, health benefits, a private office, and administrative support.
-Fellows normally teach 1 undergraduate course during their fellowship year.
-Since the CCA Postdoctoral Associate position is considered a residential appointment, candidates must agree to establish residency within a forty-mile radius of the New Brunswick campus during the 2020-21 academic year.
+The Center for Cultural Analysis at Rutgers University-New Brunswick seeks to appoint two external Postdoctoral Associates for a two-year-long residential fellowship during academic years 2023-25.
+Successful candidates may come from any relevant discipline.
+All requirements for the PhD or other terminal degree in the relevant field must be completed by August 1, 2023.
+A record of publication and scholarly engagement relevant to the seminar’s topic is required.
+Postdoctoral Associates will attend a bi-monthly research seminar, present their own work, and organize a symposium.
+CCA Postdoctoral Associates receive a salary of $60,000, health benefits, a private office, and administrative support.
+Fellows normally teach 1 undergraduate course each fellowship year.
+Since the CCA Postdoctoral Associate position is considered a residential appointment, candidates must agree to establish residency within a forty-mile radius of the New Brunswick campus during the academic year.

-Please submit a cover letter, CV, 250-400 word abstract of your research project, a research statement (no more than 4 single-spaced pages), and a brief description of an undergraduate course you would like to teach.
+Please refer to the job posting https://jobs.rutgers.edu/postings/183057.
+Submissions should include a cover letter, CV, 250-400 word abstract of your research project, a research statement (no more than 4 single-spaced pages), and a brief description of an undergraduate course you would like to teach.
 Three confidential letters of recommendation must be uploaded by your referees.